omar-soliman1/face-Recognition/README.md

 Detected faces will be matched with trained data.
 The recognized name and predicted emotion will be displayed on the video stream.

-Notes
+Notes:

-Ensure the webcam is connected and accessible before running the scripts
+-Ensure the webcam is connected and accessible before running the scripts

-The emotion detection model must be placed correctly and referenced in the script
+-The emotion detection model must be placed correctly and referenced in the script

-You can update the emotion model path or use another pre-trained model as needed
+-You can update the emotion model path or use another pre-trained model as needed